Welcome to Part 11 of the Bearded Dragon Care Sheet: Acquiring Your First Bearded Dragon!

 Overall, bearded dragons are not too expensive to keep.
 The most expensive being the initial set-up costs and any veterinarian fees.
 After that it only takes a few dollars per week.

 Time is truly the biggest consideration to take in when deciding to acquiring your first bearded dragon.
-If you live a very hectic, fast-paced job, then maybe a bearded dragon isn’t a good idea.
+If you live a very hectic, fast-paced life, then maybe a bearded dragon isn’t a good idea.
 If you travel a lot for work then a bearded dragon might not be a good idea, unless there is someone to cover the care duties.

-You can leave them for several hours, or even a day (at most) they do need attention at minimum a couple times per day.
-They do not require constant monitoring, and can be left alone during a normal work shift day, but leaving them for more than a day is asking for disaster.
+A bearded dragon can be left for several hours, or even a day (at most), but they do need attention at minimum a couple times per day.
+Bearded dragons do not require constant monitoring, and can be left alone during a normal work shift day, but leaving them for more than a day is asking for disaster.

 You need to be able to devote at least, bare minimum, an hour or two each day to properly maintain them.
 It doesn’t need to be an hour block of time, but an hour out of the day total.
 Taking 15 minutes in the morning, maybe 15 minutes in the afternoon, and 30 minutes in the evening is usually plenty enough time to suffice.